bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 The PUT endpoint again is implemented with Express and is approached using Postman like above.
 Each parameter is checked for so that the user can change each individual parameter or all at once.
 Once updated a success message is returned.

 The DELETE endpoint will use the ID and find the product, if it finds it, there will be an attempt to destroy it, if not an error is returned.
 It is then destroyed and if successful a success message will be returned, if not then an error will be returned.

+### Curl Commands/Testing
+For Parts 1 and Part 6, there is a curl-test-commands.txt file that shows all of the curl commands that can be used to test the created endpoints.